ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 ```

 All `pre-do-end` statements are concatenated together in the order they appear
-and moved to the beginning of the top-level block, before all other statements.
+and are moved to the beginning of the top-level block, before all other
+statements.

 ### Declarations